Landry's: 2010s

 In 2011, Landry's bought two more restaurants – McCormick & Schmick's Seafood & Steaks and Morton's The Steakhouse.
-In 2012, the company expanded its entertainment division, with the opening of the Galveston Island Historic Pleasure Pier.
+In 2012, the company expanded its entertainment division with the opening of the Galveston Island Historic Pleasure Pier.

 In 2013, Landry's acquired Mastro's restaurants.
 The company has developed and acquired a collection of restaurants called Landry's Signature Group, which include Vic & Anthony's, Grotto, Brenner's Steakhouse, Brenner's on the Bayou, La Griglia, and Willie G's Seafood & Steaks.
 In 2016, Landry's acquired the BR Guest restaurant brand.

-In August 2017, Landry's re-acquired Joe's Crab Shack restaurants from Ignite Restaurant Group, who had filed for bankruptcy protection on June 6, 2017.
+In August 2017, Landry's re-acquired Joe's Crab Shack restaurants from Ignite Restaurant Group, which had filed for bankruptcy protection on June 6, 2017.
 Landry's had sold Joe's to Ignite's predecessor in 2006.
-The Ignite group's Brick House Tavern and Tap restaurants were also included in the deal.
+The Ignite group's Brick House Tavern, and Tap restaurants were also included in the deal.

 In September 2019, Landry's bought Seattle-based Restaurants Unlimited Inc, adding Skates on the Bay, Portland City Grill, Manzana Grill, Palisade, Cutters Crabhouse, Stanford's, Henry's Tavern, Kincaid's, Palomino Restaurant & Bar, and Portland Seafood Company to its portfolio.

 Also in September 2019, Landry's acquired Del Frisco's Grille and Del Frisco's Double Eagle Steak Houses for around $650 million.

+2020s

+In November 2024, Landry's acquired Keens Steakhouse for $30 million.